SmogDr/edar_coursebook/docs/09-transf.md

 ## Transformation
-The phrase *"Data Transformation"* means different things in different fields so we will define it here, in the statistical sense, as: ***applying one or more mathematical operations to a variable*** (or in our case, all elements of a numeric vector).
+The phrase *"Data Transformation"* means different things in different fields.
+We will define it here, in the statistical sense, as: ***applying one or more mathematical operations to a variable*** (or in our case, all elements of a numeric vector).
 You are undoubtedly familiar with data transformation, even if you haven't previously recognized it.
 Some examples include:

 - adding, subtracting, or multiplying a constant to all elements in a vector;
 - taking the log, square root, or reciprocal of a variable;
 - some combination of these approaches.

 For example, your data are transformed whenever you convert temperature units from °F to °C, length units from inches to millimeters, or render a variable dimensionless (e.g., converting to units of percent, parts per million, or some other unitless value).
-In addition to these "units transformations", we also conduct transformations to make the ***location*** and ***dispersion*** of data consistent, or to change the ***shape*** of a distribution of data (e.g., to reduce skewness or to linearize a variable).
+In addition to these "units transformations", we also transfrom data to make their ***location*** and/or ***dispersion*** more consistent, or to change the ***shape*** of a distribution (e.g., to reduce skewness or to normalize residual values from a model).
 These latter approaches are often employed during multivariate analyses to help your variables "play nicely together" within the analytic framework you set forth.
-More on this to come.
+More on this to come in [Modeling](#model).

 <div class="rmdnote">
 <p>There are two key facets to data transformation: